 The movie: predicts that the blame would go to ‘the immigrants and the poor people’ who caused the housing bubble and shows the only person, Kareem Serageldin, an Egyptian-born trader at Credit Suisse, the only person that went to jail for crimes committed in the 2008 World Financial Credit Crisis.

 Meanwhile, over in Staten Island, NY, a black man named Eric Garner died.
-He choked to death…while resisting arrest…on the charge of selling loose cigarettes…for a dollar each.
-(Take a knee and ponder that.)
+He choked to death…while resisting arrest…under suspicion of…wait for it…selling loose cigarettes…for a dollar each (Take a knee and ponder that).

 NOTE: This is not an exact description of the events leading up to and causing the 2008 Credit Crisis, only my side-by-side comparison of both the book and the movie, The Big Short, which pushes a narrative that the ‘big shorts’ were geniuses, or even prophets.
 In reality, many other people also knew that there was a dangerous housing bubble, over-inflated with borrowed money, about to burst, and positioned themselves accordingly (i.e. for every single home buyer during the housing boom that was convinced home prices would go higher, there was a seller that wasn’t).
 The ‘big shorts’ were just good at their jobs, and were even better at timing their bets…

 The movie also veers away from incriminating any of the banks, unlike the book, which puts most of the blame for the nationwide, unbridled greed just on the banks, and especially Goldman.
 At the end of the day, the actions of the banks may not have been criminal, but they were certainly mistakes, and the banks have been punished for those mistakes…